temporaer/wurzel/README.markdown

   Intel Thread Building blocks.
 It automatically makes use of all available cores.
 The side-effect free action objects are implemented using C++0X lambda functions, which are available in `gcc` version >=4.5.

+# Citing

+If you use this code, please cite our publication

+	Hannes Schulz, Johannes Postma, Dagmar van Dusschoten, Hanno Scharr, and Sven Behnke:
+	3D Reconstruction of Plant Roots from MRI Images
+	In Proceedings of International Conference on Computer Vision Theory and Applications (VISAPP), Rome, February 2012.